kkkrist/chromium-extension-service/README.md

 # Chromium Extension Service

 This is a service used by [Chromium Update Notifications](https://github.com/kkkrist/chromium-notifier) primarily for error tracking.
-Legacy versions use it to fetch version info for installed extensions too.
+Legacy versions use it to fetch version info for installed extensions.

 ## Requirements